 TCAs: A liquid formulation is available for nortriptyline.

-Other antidepressants: A liquid formulation is NOT available for any of the serotonin-norepinephrine reuptake inhibitors (SNRIs), tricyclic antidepressants other than nortriptyline, or any of the MAO inhibitors.
+Other antidepressants: A liquid formulation is NOT available for ANY of the serotonin-norepinephrine reuptake inhibitors (SNRIs), tricyclic antidepressants other than nortriptyline, or any of the MAO inhibitors.

 Related Pages